launchdarkly/js-core/packages/shared/mocks/README.md

     const [bucket, hadContext] = bucketer.bucket();

     // assert
+    // WORKS
     expect(crypto.createHash).toHaveBeenCalled();

+    // WORKS: alternatively you can just use the full path to access the properties
+    // of basicPlatform
+    expect(basicPlatform.crypto.createHash).toHaveBeenCalled();

     // GOTCHA: hasher is a separte import from crypto to respect
     // the public Crypto interface.